Posts

 Image

 I don't really need to send many calls back to my network at my house when I am away, but when I want to show someone the progress we are making on the family Minecraft Christmas village, it is nice to be able to call to a Mapcrafter server at my house.
 This is the current family Minecraft Christmas Village.
 The image is generated by Mapcrafter using this group of Bash scripts.
 Now I don't have a business internet line at my house, so my IP can change theoretically at any time.
 I have looked at a few services offering Dynamic DNS, however, some didn't fit my needs.
 Also they all cost money, and my preference would be to not spend any money if I don't have to.
-I found some projects on Github that communicate with the Netlify API using an access token to update the domain entry dynamically, however, I had issues with the projects I tried .
-I wanted to stick to apt for installing software, I didn't want to install Docker, and some of the domain updates were lea
+I found some projects on Github that communicate with the Netlify API using an access token to update the domain entry dynamically, however, I wanted to try to make something simpler than other projects I tried .
+Since I've been playing with my Plex Media Server, I've been on a Bash script kick, so